PatrickMaiyer/Portapack_Wiki/Compile-firmware.md

     sudo tar --strip=1 -xjvf gcc-arm-none-eabi.tar.bz2 -C armbin

-    Download an up to date version here if you want to try: https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads Don't forget to change the paths or filenames  accordingly
+    Download an up to date version here if you want to try: https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads The nightly build/release system is using version 9.2.1, known as 9-2019-q4-major, found here: https://developer.arm.com/downloads/-/gnu-rm
+    Don't forget to change the paths or filenames  accordingly

 ## 3. Link ARM compiler to your bash environment